snowdj/beautiful-jekyll/general.md

  - CPSC 540 is intended as a continuation of CPSC 340.
  - You’ll miss important topics if you skip CPSC 340.

+## CPSC 340 in Term 1 vs. Term 2

+This (Term 2) offering will follow Mark Schmidt’s Term 1 topics and schedule very closely.
+The main difference is the switch from Matlab to Python.

 ## Attribution
 Most of the content on this page was taken (with permission) from [Mark Schmidt's CPSC 340 course homepage](https://www.cs.ubc.ca/~schmidtm/Courses/340-F16/).